 These are the latest spy shots of the upcoming convertible version of Mercedes-Benz's S-Class Coupe

-, which we recently drove in high-performance S63 AMG flavor
+, which we've already driven in high-performance S63 AMG flavor

 .
 A convertible S-Class has been rumored ever since the unveiling of the stunning Ocean Drive concept